-- E.1.2.6 Land Development Regulations will provide incentives and/or requirements to remove repetitive loss property and other real property improvements from projected 2040 inundation areas (Map E-4) and FIRM Zones V and Coastal AE (Map E-2) and to capture any additional Community Rating System (CRS) benefits. - E.1.2.7 Land development regulations will require new development and redevelopment to employ site development techniques that reduce flood losses and claims made under flood insurance policies.
-These requirements will include structural and non-structural site development techniques, e.g., maintaining adequate level-of-service standards for stormwater management, grading or use of appropriate materials to withstand inundation, minimizing flood damage to structures through flood-proofing, and siting infrastructure and other public facilities to account for predicted flood conditions. - E.1.2.8 Land development regulations will require new development to add additional freeboard to the base flood elevation and enlarge the time window for cumulative substantial improvements to legal non-conforming structures in projected 2040 inundation areas and capture any additional CRS benefits. - E.1.2.9 Land development regulations will continue to ensure that new development meets or exceeds the flood-resistance requirements of the Florida Building Code and 44 CFR parts 59 and 60. - E.1.2.10 Land development regulations will provide for participation in the CRS administered by FEMA and strive to improve the community's score, resulting in reductions in flood risk and insurance premiums for citizens. - E.1.2.11 The Floodplain Administrator will participate in and support a Duval County-side Program for Public Information (PPI) to improve CRS scores within the City. - E.1.2.12 The Floodplain Administrator will engage the community with public education and outreach on the benefits and importance of mitigating flood risks through building construction codes, flood elevation requirements, land use regulations, and stormwater management.
+- E.1.2.7 Land development regulations will require new development to add additional freeboard to the base flood elevation and enlarge the time window for cumulative substantial improvements to legal non-conforming structures in projected 2040 inundation areas and capture any additional CRS benefits. - E.1.2.8 Land development regulations will continue to ensure that new development meets or exceeds the flood-resistance requirements of the Florida Building Code and 44 CFR parts 59 and 60. - E.1.2.9 Land development regulations will provide for participation in the CRS administered by FEMA and strive to improve the community's score, resulting in reductions in flood risk and insurance premiums for citizens. - E.1.2.10 The Floodplain Administrator will participate in and support a Duval County-side Program for Public Information (PPI) to improve CRS scores within the City. - E.1.2.11The Floodplain Administrator will engage the community with public education and outreach on the benefits and importance of mitigating flood risks through building construction codes, flood elevation requirements, land use regulations, and stormwater management.